 SNAP Benefits

-The Supplemental Nutrition Assistance Program (SNAP) is a federal program that provides individuals and families with financial support that can be used to purchase a variety of foods.
-Students enrolled in at least six credits may be eligible for SNAP if they meet specific income requirements and other criteria.
-The maximum SNAP benefit that can be received is $250/month.
+The Supplemental Nutrition Assistance Program (SNAP) is a Federal Entitlement Program that provides monetary food assistance to individuals and families with low income.
+Students enrolled more than half time (6+ credits for undergraduates; 5+ credits for graduate students) may be eligible for SNAP if they meet specific income requirements and other criteria.
+The maximum SNAP benefit that an individual can receive is $292/month.

 Need SNAP Application Help?